 You can make a spousal IRA contribution—a contribution for your non-working spouse—if you have enough earned income to cover the contributions in addition to your own.
 And yes, you can claim an IRA deduction for doing so.

 If You Have an Employer-Sponsored Retirement Plan

 Your IRA deduction can be limited if you also contribute to a company-sponsored retirement plan.
 It depends on the amount and the type of income you report.

-A taxpayer is considered to be a participant in a company-sponsored retirement plan if their account balance received any contributions at all in a given year, even if all contributions were made by the employer.
+A taxpayer is considered to be a participant in a company-sponsored retirement plan if their account balance receives any contributions at all in a given year, even if all the contributions were made by the employer.
 In this case, your ability to deduct your IRA contribution breaks down like this:

 - The IRA deduction is phased out if you have between $66,000 and $76,000 in modified adjusted gross income (MAGI) as of 2021 if you're single or filing as head of household.
 This increases to $68,000 and $78,000 in 2022.
 You'll be entitled to less of a deduction if you earn $68,000 or more, and you're not allowed a deduction at all if your MAGI is over $78,000 in 2022.

 - The IRA deduction is phased out between $109,000 and $129,000 in 2022 if you're married and filing jointly, or if you're a qualifying widow(er).
 Those with MAGIs over $129,000 aren't allowed a deduction.
 These thresholds are up from $105,000 and $125,000 in 2021.

 These limits plunge significantly for married taxpayers who file separate returns.
 They're limited to a partial deduction in 2021 for MAGIs up to $10,000.
 This limit remains the same as it was in 2021.
 There's no deduction over this income threshold.